 You need to pay the filing fee when you file your documents.

-This resource was published 21/09/2017.
+This resource was last updated on 21 September 2017.
 This is legal information only and does not constitute legal advice.
 You should always contact a lawyer for advice specific to your situation.
+Please view our disclaimer for more information.